-The coordinate type is defined by a combination of the coordinate system keywords and location; for example, LINELE=1121 4657 I PLACE=ULEFT positions the (I) image coordinates (1121,4657) in the (ULEFT) upper-left corner.
+The coordinate type is defined by a combination of the coordinate system keywords and location; for example, LINELE=6501 5065 I PLACE=ULEFT positions the (I) image coordinates (6501,5065) in the (ULEFT) upper-left corner.
 The first exercise shows that the same image can be displayed using different coordinate types.

-1. Show and erase frame 1.

-Type: SF 1; ERASE X 1

-2. Display a GOES-16 Full Disk Infrared image on frame 1 so the element having image coordinates (6501, 5065) appears at the upper-left corner of the frame.
+- 1. Show and erase frame 1.
+Type: SF 1; ERASE X 1 - 2.
+Display a GOES-16 Full Disk Infrared image on frame 1 so the pixel having image coordinates (6501, 5065) appears at the upper-left corner of the frame.